zerodytrash/TikTok-Live-Connector/README.md

 ### Client-Side:

-Then, use the JWT token to connect to the API in the client-side NodeJS application:
+Then, use the JWT to connect to the API in the client-side NodeJS application:

 ```ts
 import { SignConfig } from './config';